Ember.ControllerMixin Class

 A hook that can be used to describe how the resolver will attempt to find the factory.

-For example, the default Ember .describe
+For example, the default Ember .describe returns the full

 class name (including namespace) where Ember's resolver expects

-to find the fullName
+to find the fullName.

 Parameters: